 What is the difference between a celebrant and a registrar?

 In England and Wales, registrars are employed by local authorities to legally marry couples.
-As such, they can only carry out ceremonies in licensed premises.
+As such, they can only carry out ceremonies on unlicensed premises.
 The content and format of a registrar led ceremony is restricted and cannot contain any spiritual, religious or symbolic rituals.
-Registrars might conduct a number of ceremonies each day and so timings must be adhered to.
-Often couples do not meet the registrar prior to the day of the ceremony.
+Registrars might conduct several ceremonies each day and so timings must be adhered to.
+Often couples do not meet the registrar before the day of the ceremony.